Johar

 Overview

-Johar was a startup out of Arizona which was formed to help the creator economy and empower local artists and venues.
-As someone who loves exploring new live artists, I felt a deep passion to help people find a lot of undiscovered local talent and make sure the testing ground for future artists is safe and secured.
-In this project, We were given the task to create the audience side of the experience which would be the crucial first step to do so.
-The CEO had a technical consultant who had helped him build out a technical constraint set which we used to ground our design decisions
+Johar was a startup out of Arizona that was formed to help the creator economy and empower local artists and venues.
+The CEO had a technical consultant who had helped him build out a technical constraint set, which we used to ground our design decisions

 My Role